Technology-for-the-Poorest-Billion/2024-LiFETIME/www/index.md

 ---
 header_title: "GM2 — Technology for the poorest billion"
-page_title: "Model design for cell health testing of lithium ion batteries for second life use"
+title: "Model design for cell health testing of lithium ion batteries for second life use"
 ---

 ## Problem outline